-Students will experience a diversified foundation level course that includes academic and trade disciplines of Typography, Color Theory, Graphic Design, Illustration and Digital Photography.
+Students will experience a diversified foundation level course that includes academic and trade disciplines of Typography, Color Theory, Graphic Design, Illustration and Digital Photography and creative writing.

 Students will take knowledge gained and begin to apply theoretical and academic principles to the development of the portfolio through studio and academic projects.
-These skills will be used to enhance and assist students in the intermediate level portfolio development.
+These skills will be used to enhance and assist students in the foundation level portfolio development.

-A broad-based foundation curricula of trade disciplines of both traditional fine arts and digital arts will be the emphasis throughout this grade level.
-Students build foundation skills in the creative process, principles and elements of design, concept development, color theory, drawing, illustration, and painting.
+A broad-based foundation curricula of trade related disciplines of both traditional arts and digital arts will be the emphasis throughout this grade level.
+Students build foundation skills in the creative process, including principles and elements of design, concept development, color theory, drawing, illustration, and painting.
 Additionally, students practice digital photo editing and manipulation, digital illustration, graphic design, typography, animation, film, and digital photography.
 These skills will be used to enhance and assist students in their development of an integrated foundation level portfolio.

-This course will combine the corresponding curricula from the academic disciplines of Typography, Color Theory, Graphic Design, and Illustration with the knowledge gained from the grade 9 foundation level Design and Visual Communications, and continue to apply theoretical and academic principles to the development of the portfolio through related academic projects.
+This course will combine the corresponding curricula from the academic disciplines of Typography, Color Theory, Graphic Design, Illustration, Creative Writing, and Art History with the knowledge gained from the grade 9 foundation level Design and Visual Communications and continue to apply theoretical and academic principles to the development of the portfolio through related academic projects.
 These skills will be used to enhance and assist students in their development of an integrated foundation level portfolio.

 A comprehensive level course continuing skills gained from grade 10.
 Students apply knowledge in both traditional arts and digital arts.
 Knowledge and skills gained are in the following areas: The creative process, principles/elements of design, concept development, color theory, drawing/illustration, painting, digital photography/illustration, graphic design/typography and animation.
-Students develop more independence and competency in these areas.
+Students will develop more independence and competency in these areas.
 Students apply trade principles to the development of portfolios through rigorous studio projects.
-Students are also provided the opportunity to apply for Adobe Certification and College Board Advance Placement (AP) in AP Art and Design in Drawing or 2D Design.
+Students are also provided with the opportunity to apply for Adobe Certifications.

-A comprehensive integrated level course continuing the academic disciplines of Typography, Color Theory, Graphic Design, and Illustration.
+A comprehensive integrated level course continuing the academic disciplines of Typography, Color Theory, Graphic Design, Illustration, Creative Writing, and Art History.
 Students will take knowledge gained from grade 11 intermediate Design and Visual Communications and continue to apply theoretical and academic principles to the development of the portfolio through related academic projects.
 These skills will be used to enhance and assist students in their development of an intermediate level portfolio.

-Competencies gained from junior year are employed in this advanced level course where students will continue to demonstrate proficiency in both traditional and digital arts, applying those competencies as they relate to Management & Entrepreneurship of the Design & Visual Communications frameworks.
-Competency and proficiency gained are displayed in the following areas: The principles & elements of design, concept development, color theory, drawing/illustration, painting, digital photography-video, digital illustration, graphic design, web design, and animation.
+Competencies gained from junior year are utilized in this advanced level course where students will continue to demonstrate proficiency in both traditional and digital arts, applying those competencies as they relate to Management & Entrepreneurship of the Design & Visual Communications frameworks.
+Competency and proficiency gained are displayed in the following areas: The principles & elements of design, concept development, color theory, drawing/illustration, painting, digital photography/video, digital illustration, graphic design, web design, animation, creative writing, and art history.
 Students are also encouraged to work independently to complete portfolios for co-op & application to a post-secondary institution.
-Dual enrollment opportunities are also available to senior students.
+Students are required to use skills gained and start a trade related freelance business.
+College dual enrollment opportunities are also available to senior students who are interested.